William Greenleaf (American novelist): Bloodright

-Accompanying the teddies is a small, monkey-like animal they call a durriken.
-They say it's a pet, but fifteen-year-old Nikki Jamison knows the odd little creature is far more than a pet.
-When she first caught sight of it shortly after Zeke and Simon landed their spaceship across the road from Nikki's house, she saw something in the durriken's eyes that dredged up long-buried emotions.
-Now she's desperate for another look at the durriken.
+Accompanying the Teddies is a small, monkey-like animal they call a durriken.
+They say it is a pet, but 15-year-old Nikki Jamison knows the odd little creature is far more than a pet.
+When she first caught sight of it shortly after Zeke and Simon landed their spaceship across the road from her house, she saw something in the durriken's eyes that dredged up long-buried emotions.
+Now she is desperate for another look at the durriken.
 She needs to know if what she saw in its strange eyes was real.

 Oscar Villalobos, a former corporate lawyer who now works as a flunkie for a local news crew, was also shocked by what he saw in the durriken's small black eyes.
-He, too, is determined to get another look.
+He, too, is determined to have another look.
 He needs to know if what he saw was real or imagined.
 He needs to know if the durriken really did look deep into his past and dredge up emotions that were best left untouched.

-While Ray Corbett and Kathy Stratton deal with the antics of Zeke and Simon, as well as their own differences, and move closer to accepting the partnership proposal, Nikki Jamison and Oscar Villalobos slip unnoticed into the teddies’ spaceship.
-They soon learn that Zeke and Simon aren’t the friendly back-slappers they pretend to be.
-Trapped in a weird, impossibly vast labyrinth inside the ship, knowing their chances for survival are slim, Nikki and Oscar discover the truth about the aliens.
-They also learn about the complex network of interaction between sentient species throughout the universe, and the elegantly simple system of law that holds it together—and they learn that a partnership with Zeke and Simon will not bring riches to the human race.
-Instead, it will bring extinction.
+While Corbett and Stratton deal with the antics of Zeke and Simon, as well as their own differences, and move closer to accepting the partnership proposal, Jamison and Villalobos slip unnoticed into the Teddies' spaceship.
+They soon learn that Zeke and Simon are not the friendly back-slappers they pretend to be.
+Trapped in a weird, impossibly vast labyrinth inside the ship, knowing their chances for survival are slim, they discover the truth about the aliens.
+They also learn about the complex network of interaction between sentient species throughout the universe, and the elegantly simple system of law that holds it together — and they learn that a partnership with Zeke and Simon will not bring riches to the human race, but extinction.